jbelyeu/samplot_manuscript/README.md

 * Get a copy of the GRCh37 reference genome (I recommend using GGD, see below)
 * Edit the first line of the script `generate_figures.sh`.
 Replace `/uufs/chpc.utah.edu/common/HIPAA/u1072557/giab/ashkenazi_trio_dataset2/data/hs37d5.fa` with your own copy of the GRCh37 reference genome fasta
 * Run the `bash generate_figures.sh` script.
 Figures will overwrite images in the plots directories
+* IGV images must be manually generated as they require options not available in batch mode

 ## GGD-managed reference genome